htcondor/htcondor/docs/grid-computing/grid-universe.rst

     boinc_authenticator_file = /path/to/auth-file

 Before submitting BOINC jobs, register the application with the BOINC server.
-This includes describing the application’s resource requirements and input and output files, and placing application files on the server.
+This includes describing the application's resource requirements and input and output files, and placing application files on the server.
 This is a manual process that is done on the BOINC server.
 See the BOINC documentation for details.